Allergy Test (Skin Test)

 - For a complete list of medications to avoid, please click here

-Allergy skin test is used to detect if you are sensitized to or allergic to certain allergens so your physician can formulate an effective treatment to your allergy / sinus, asthma, and other allergy related diseases.
-At our clinic, we test for common regional environmental allergens including pollens, grasses, weeds, molds, and indoor allergens like cats, dogs, dustmites, cockroach, and rodent.
-In general, you would exposure to high tree pollen concentration in the Spring, grass and weed pollen in the Summer and Fall.
-Mold spores and indoor allergens like cat / dog / dustmites are all year-round allergens.
+Allergy skin test is used to detect if you are sensitized to or allergic to certain allergens so your physician can formulate an effective treatment to your allergy / sinus, asthma, eczema and other allergy related diseases like many of the types of chronic urticaria.
+At Texas Allergy, we test for common regional environmental allergens including pollens, grasses, weeds, molds, and indoor allergens like cats, dogs, dustmites, cockroach, rodent, and other cattle allergens.
+In general, you are exposed to high tree pollen concentration in the Spring, grass in the Summer, and weed pollens in the Fall season.
+Mold spores and indoor allergens like cat/dog/dust mites are all year-round allergens.
 Depending on indications, we also test for foods, insects, drugs and other allergens.
-Skin test is done by pricking the skin in the back or forearm with a small plastic device containing specific allergens to challenge allergy cells living in your skin.
+Skin test is done by pricking the skin in the back or forearm with a small plastic device containing specific allergens to challenge the allergy cells living in your skin.
 The prick site will develop a small mosquito-like wheel if you are allergic to that allergen.
 Sometimes, your physician might proceed with a second intradermal allergy test if the first test is negative.
 In this type of test, a small amount of allergen is injected into your skin to increase sensitivity of the test.
+Your physician will based on what is seen on the allergy test to formulate a treatment plan.
+The testing quality is important because allergy cells colonizing in the skin are also colonizing in other organs, especially the nose, sinuses, lower airways and the guts.
+Thus, the reaction seen on the skin is the indirect visualization of what could occur inside our body when we are exposed to that particular allergen.
+Skin test phase is tedious.
+It requires an understanding of each patient's disease status to get a good reading.
+Thus, skin test should be best read and evaluated by a trained physician.
+A poor understanding of physiology of immune cells and each particular disease process would not provide a good reading.
+The quality of this phase is key to successful treatment phase.

 For more information, please visit the American College of Allergy Asthma & Immunology - Allergy Test.